PARATHEATRICAL DREAMING RITUALS

 RITUAL INTENT

-1) to support awareness of overlays between dreamtime and daytime
+1) to become aware of overlays between dreamtime and daytime

-2) to strengthen the memory for movements from dreams; movement recall
+2) to strengthen memory for movements from dreams; dream movement recall

 A Certain Type of Dream Recall

-When dreams are remembered, we recall images -- of faces, scenarios, dramas, fragments of action -- and for the way we feel about whatever dream was occuring.
+When dreams are remembered, we recall images -- of faces, scenarios, dramas, fragments of action -- and for the way we feel about the dream.
 There is also a kind of memory attached to the meaning or the search for meaning in dreams.
-Though all these functions of memory are important, another kind of dream recall is required for the dreaming ritual and that is the recollection of an individual movement that can be replicated by yourself upon awakening the next morning.
+Though these functions of dream memory are important, another kind of dream recall is required for the dreaming ritual and that is the recollection of an individual movement that can be replicated by yourself upon awakening the next morning.

 The Dream Movements

 What exactly is a "dream movement" ?
-It is often smaller than you think (and maybe even smaller than you CAN think).
 The turn of a head, the sway of a limb, the sudden hop into the air.
-Once you find a movement you can personally perform after waking, practice it throughout the day as whim or intention dictates.
-Do it without embellishment; practice this movement as close to the way you remembered it happening in the dream itself.
-This commitment to authenticity helps to contain the power in the dream movement itself; the more authentic the movement, the more power contained therein.
-To begin building the dreaming ritual cycle, you will need to recall and to practice three movements.
+Once you find a movement you can personally perform after waking, practice it throughout the day.
+Do it without embellishment; do it as close to the way you remembered it happening in the dream itself.
+Commitment to authenticity helps contain the power innate to the dream movement; the more authentic the movement, the more power contained.
+To begin building the dreaming ritual cycle, you will need to recall and to practice at least three movements.

 the mechanical stages